adeilertson/adeilertson/README.md

-Hi, I’m Andrew
+# Welcome!

-Data enthusiast, Python developer, and history geek.
+I’m Andrew, data enthusiast, Python developer, and history geek.

-Route Weather
+# Route Weather
 - Flask webapp to get the weather along your drive - Know when the weather will hit before you leave!
 - Try it - https://adeilertson.pythonanywhere.com/

-Monaco Generations
+# Monaco Generations
 - What happens if you line up 300 Formula 1 cars from every Monaco GP since 1950?
 Chaos and fun.
 - Tableau viz of the full results
   - https://public.tableau.com/views/MonacoGenerations/FullGridPosChanges?:language=enUS&publish=yes&:display_count=n&:origin=viz_share_link